scipy/scipy/doc/source/tutorial/signal.rst

 When using ``onesided`` output on complex-valued input signals, the old
 |old_spectrogram| switches to ``two-sided`` mode.
 The |ShortTimeFFT| raises
 a :exc:`TypeError`, since the utilized `~scipy.fft.rfft` function only accepts real-valued inputs.
-Consult the :ref:`SpectralAnalysisSection` section above for a discussion on the various spectral representations which are induced by the various parameterizations.
+Consult the :ref:`tutorial_SpectralAnalysis` section above for a discussion on the various spectral representations which are induced by the various parameterizations.